mkigikm/chess/README.md

 * allows for board positions to be entered with a string to resume a game

 ## Libraries
-The only dependencies are ruby and the `colorize` gem.
+The only dependencies are Ruby and the `colorize` gem.

 ## How to Run
 To run, download the repository, `bundle install` if you don't already have the